 - Official copies can be mailed to Clinical Medical Physics Residency Application, One Physics Ellipse, College Park, MD 20740

-- Foreign Nationals (not U.S. Citizens or Permanent Residents) - A J-1 Visa under Educational Commission For Foreign Medical Graduates (ECFMG) sponsorship is required for admission to the U.S. for residency/fellowship training.
+- Foreign Nationals (not U.S. Citizens or Permanent Residents) — A J-1 Visa sponsorship is required for admission to the U.S. for residency/fellowship training.

 NOTE: UC Davis will not consider H-1B Visa sponsorship.

-Applications will be accepted from individuals who are not in CAMPEP-approved graduate programs with the understanding that 4 of the 6 required courses must be completed before the start of residency.
-Required Courses are:
+Applications will be accepted from individuals who are not in CAMPEP-approved graduate programs with the understanding that all 6 required courses must be completed before the start of residency.
+Required courses are:

 1. Radiological Physics and Dosimetry